djeada/Parallel-And-Concurrent-Programming/README.md

     auto result = future.get();

 The thread starts running after the object gets created.
 We can either join or detach it.

+Another option is to overwrite the default value of the first parameter that specifies how the task should be completed.
+We have two choices:

+1. <code>std::launch::async</code> specifies that the function call must be executed on its own thread.
+2. <code>std::launch::deferred</code> implies that we do not want to start a new thread and merely want to guarantee that the function is called before its return value is required.

 I used the <code>GCC</code> compiler with the following flags to compile the examples: